 There are many other free Maths books online as you will discover with a little searching, see this collection for example.

 Colin Foster’s KS3 Instant Maths Ideas (3 books) are now freely available online; these contain a wealth of ideas to try in the classroom.
-Colin Foster is an Assistant Professor at the Centre for Research in Mathematics Education in the School of Education at the University of Nottingham.
+Colin Foster is Associate Professor of Education at the University of Leicester.

 For GCSE try: